carbon-design-system/carbon-website-archive/CONTENT.md

 ## Writing content

 All markdown files live inside of the `content` folder and follow the site navigation.
+They live inside a folder that is named the same as the file.

 ```
 src